okv/east/README.md

 };
 ```

-`client` is client for current db and determined by adapter (see [adapters](#adapters) section)
+`client` is connect to current db and he determined by adapter (see [adapters](#adapters) section)
 `done` is function which should be called at the end of migration (if any
 error occured you can pass it as first argument)
 migration also can be synchronous - declare only client at `migrate` or `rollback`
 `rollback` function is optional and may be omitted

 Migration file is normal node.js module and you can migrate any database e.g.